shwezhu/shwezhu.github.io/content/post/golang/basics/001-basics.md

 ele, ok:= <-channel_name
 ```

-If the value of `ok` is true, this indicates that the channel is open and read operations can be done.

-### 7.1.
-Type assertion use case

-Type assertion only can be used when value's type is interface,
+Type assertion provides access to an **interface value's** underlying concrete value.
+So it only can be used when value's type is interface:

 ```go
 var m map[interface{}]interface{}